-The person or people carrying out the review won’t have been involved in the original decision to ask for a Notice to Terminate.
-There will normally be a NIHE Area Manager on the panel.
+The person or people acting for your landlord at the review won't have been involved in the original decision to end your tenancy.

 - decide the original decision was wrong and allow your introductory tenancy to continue.

-You can’t appeal the review decision but you might be able to ask for a Judicial Review.
-This is a complicated legal process so get advice before making this kind of decision.
+You can’t appeal the review decision but you might be able to ask for a judicial review.
+You will need a solicitor for a judicial review.

 Going to court to be evicted

-The judge will normally have to allow your landlord to evict if
+The judge will usually allow your landlord to evict you if

-- it has given you an opportunity to go to a review hearing and
+- they gave you an opportunity to have a review hearing

 The court can only stop the eviction if it thinks your landlord's actions are

 - unreasonable, or

 Contact our helpline right away if you are an introductory tenant with a court date.